JanKoelzer/crac/README.md

-# CrAC - Cranial Angle Calculation
+# CrAC - Cranial Angle Calculator

 CrAC is a simple image processing tool that detects a predefined number of pixels of a predefined color and interprets the respective points as part of an angle (apex or arm).
 It then computes and outputs the size of those angles.